Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Cull**

-    Once per turn when you hit a creature with an attack that deals slashing damage, you can reduce the walking speed of the target by half until the start of your next turn.
+    When you hit a creature with a weapon that deals slashing damage, you can reduce the walking speed of the target by 10 ft. until the start of your next turn.
+When you hit the same target multiple times, the target's movement speed can't exceed below 10 ft.

-- **Momentum**

-    When you make a melee weapon attack that deal slashing damage and miss, you can use your bonus action to immediately repeat your attack against another target within the reach of your weapon.
-You cannot move to hit the second target.

 - **Bleed**

-    When you score a critical hit that deals slashing damage to a creature, you grievously wound it.
-Until the start of your next turn, the target has disadvantage on all attack rolls.
+    When you hit a creature with a weapon that deals slashing damage, that creature has :d20-disadv:**Disadvantage** on its next attack roll before the start of your next turn.

 ### Speedster